LCTT/TranslateProject/sources/tech/20171210 The Best Linux Laptop (2017-2018)- A Buyer’s Guide with Picks from an RHCE.md

-The Best Linux Laptop (2017-2018): A Buyer’s Guide with Picks from an RHCE
+Translating by qhwdw The Best Linux Laptop (2017-2018): A Buyer’s Guide with Picks from an RHCE
 ======
 ![][1]